Executive Summary

 • Transbay

-As of the end of Fiscal Year 2022-2023 (“FY 22-23”), 9,239 units (2,752 affordable units and 6,487 market rate units) have been completed in these Project Areas.
+In total, OCII is responsible for 27,776 new units including housing created in Project Areas and the new Replacement Housing Obligation.
+As of June 2024, 9,239 units (2,752 affordable units and 6,487 market rate units) have been completed in these Project Areas.

 Affordable rental projects typically serve low- or very low-income households (up to 60% or 50% of AMI), while affordable homeownership units are designated for first-time low to moderate-income buyers earning between 80%-120% AMI.

-• Housing construction starts
+• Housing Construction starts

 • Housing funding activity